What is Ovulation Induction?

 During controlled ovarian hyperstimulation, ultrasound monitoring is performed in order to safely stimulate the ovaries.
 Intrauterine insemination (IUI) is also recommended in conjunction with controlled ovarian hyperstimulation (COH) for couples with unexplained infertility and couples affected by mild/moderate endometriosis.
 The success rates of COH and IUI approximates the normal of 20% per month that is seen in fertile couples.
 However, the age of the woman and the fertility diagnosis can affect the success rate.
 If couples are not successful after 3-6 cycles of COH/IUI, a consultation is recommended to review the causes and possibly come up with a new plan.

-For more information on this safe and effective means of restoring fertility, Utah Fertility Center encourages you to contact our fertility clinic in St. George, Pleasant Grove, Murray, and Ogden, Utah, to schedule a consultation with one of our board-certified Reproductive Endocrinologists.
+For more information on this safe and effective means of restoring fertility, Utah Fertility Center encourages you to contact our fertility clinic in St. George, Pleasant Grove, Murray, Park City and Ogden, Utah, to schedule a consultation with one of our board-certified Reproductive Endocrinologists.
 You can reach us at 801-785-5100.